zeromq/ingescape/doc/content/blog/first_full_agent.md

 genre = "article"
 +++

 ***ingeScape*** is designed to support both industrial and experimental environments.
 [Your first ingeScape agent](/blog/your_first_agent) illustrates the basics for both worlds.
-We provide here a more advanced example that can serve as a boiler plate for any real-world agent to be used with command lines in a terminal and developed in C without any other dependency.
+In this article, we provide a more advanced example that can serve as a boiler plate for any real-world agent to be used with command lines in a terminal and developed in C without any other dependency.

 This agent can receive parameters when started and commands when running.
 It is composed of three files: